ntg-mono

 The young person will be interviewed by a probation and parole officer and depending on the type of report, can take from a couple of days and up to several weeks.

-The probation and parole officer should go through the report with the young person and their carer.
+The probation and parole officer should go through the report with the young person and their family or carer.

-If the young person or their family don't agree with the report, they should talk to the probation and parole officer first, then to the young person's lawyer.
+If the young person, their family or carer don't agree with the report, they should talk to the probation and parole officer first, then to the young person's lawyer.